tsaik/socialinvite2/README.md

 # Click-Through Feedback Loop
 Hook Mobile constantly strives to improve the of Social Invite Service.
-We ask our customer to provide click-through data in real-time or in batch (e.g. csv).
-This continous loopback of data will help improve the accuracy and overall effectiveness of the Social Invite API Service.
+We ask our customer to provide click-through data in real-time.
+This continous loopback of data will help improve the routing, accuracy and overall effectiveness of the Social Invite API Service.
 We will aggregate the click-through data into our analytic dashboard.

 # How To Get Started